ipikuka/remark-flexible-toc/README.md

 ]
 ```

-## Numbering for Ordered Table of Contents
+## Numbering for Ordered Table of Contents (TOC)

-The `remark-flexible-toc` produces always the `numbering` for the TOC items in case you show the ordered TOC.
+The `remark-flexible-toc` produces always the `numbering` for TOC items in case you show the ordered TOC.

 The **numbering** of a TOC item is an array of number.
 The numbers in the `numbering` corresponds the **level of the headers**.
 With that structure, you know which header is under which header.